OctopusDeploy/OctopusTentacle/docker/readme.md

 # Pre-Requisites

-Docker containers are supported on Windows Server 2016 and Windows 10.
+Docker containers are supported on Windows Server 2016 or later and Windows 10 or later.

 Make sure you've enabled the containers feature: